epfl-ada/ada-welovepandas-webpage/Beer styles.md

 ![Count by Beer Style](./plots/style_count.png)

-> _There are far more American Users in total, surpassing Europeans in each and every beer style, but the numbers already hint at different distributions and hence preferences for both continents.
-Let us take a look then at the relative distribution of the beer styles in each region
+> _There are far more American users in total, surpassing Europeans in each and every beer style, but the numbers already hint at different distributions and hence preferences for both continents.
+Let us take a look then at the relative distribution of the beer styles in each region._

 ![Average ABV](./plots/pie_chart.png)